 Great leaders are always in learning mode.
-Knowing what’s going on is your responsibility, and if something goes seriously wrong, you always wish you had had information to prevent it.
+Knowing what’s going on is your responsibility, and if something goes seriously wrong, you always wish you had received information to prevent it.

-For me, this next chapter in my summary of Lee Cockerell’s leadership strategies (Creating Magic), reinforces some of the points that he makes in “Break the mould’ in that great leaders always need to be looking (and listening) to find out what’s going, and then be brave enough to make changes as a result of what they learn.
+For me, this next chapter in my summary of Lee Cockerell’s leadership strategies (Creating Magic), reinforces some of the points that he makes in “Break the mould” in that great leaders always need to be looking (and listening) to find out what’s going on, and then being brave enough to make changes as a result of what they learn.

 Lee made sure his leaders walked Cast and Guest areas several times a day.
-He emphasise this point a great deal throughout this chapter; get out and about regularly.
+He emphasises this point throughout this chapter – get out and about regularly.

 - People – have your team members update you on their direct reports.
 Asked who the promising leaders of tomorrow are and how they’re being developed for these next roles?
 Also find out who’s not performing well and what’s been done to get them back on track.

-- Processes – have them explain what process changes they are working on to improve employee and guest experience.
+- Processes – have them explain what process changes they are working on to improve employee and guest experiences.

 - Projects – Ask them what prescribed initiatives they’re working on to upgrade the products and services they’re responsible for.

-Too often, people forgot who has ownership for the 1:1 – the preparation and the follow-up belong in the court of the team member, not the line manager.
-Of course, managers need to do their prep too, and deliver on any commitments they have.
+Too often, people forgot who has ownership for the one-to-one – the preparation and the follow-up belong in the court of the team member, not the line manager.
+Of course, managers need to do their prep too and deliver on any commitments they have.
 But accountability must lie with the person whose one-to-one it is.

-Assemble small groups – groups of 10 to 12 are a good number; ensuring a diversity of views whilst remaining intimate enough for everyone to feel relaxed and have time to speak their mind.
+Groups of 10 to 12 are a good number; ensuring a diversity of views while remaining intimate enough for everyone to feel relaxed and have time to speak.

 Lee phrases his questions in such a way that they knew he wanted to help them do their job is better, not find fault with their performance.